groundlight/framegrab/README.md

 ```

 ## Optional Dependencies
-To use a Basler USB or GigE camera, you must separately install the pypylon package.
+To use a Basler USB or GigE camera, you must separately install the `pypylon` package.

-Similarly, to use Intel RealSense cameras, you must install pyrealsense2.
+Similarly, to use Intel RealSense cameras, you must install `pyrealsense2`.

 If you don't intend to use these camera types, you don't need to install any of these extra packages.